-- Scenario: When receiving dry goods, you notice flour all over the back of the truck.
-The driver explained that a bag had broken open.
-The flour is on everything, including the canned goods you just received. - Hazard: Possibility of flour getting into foods in the truck. - Best Practice: - Option 1: Have a procedure in place to refuse unsafe deliveries. - Option 2: Thoroughly wash cans with soap and water before using.
+- Scenario: When receiving dry goods, you arrive home from the grocery store and notice a bag of flour has spilled over the trunk of your vehicle.
+The flour is on the canned goods that were in the same bag. - Hazard: There is a possibility of flour getting into the canned goods when opened if not cleaned. - Best Practice: Thoroughly wash cans with soap and water before using.